saqibumar/vue3-pinia-vuetify-bootstrap/README.md

 This template should help get you started developing with Vue 3 in Vite.

+# TASKS

+- Create a layout that has a a top header and two columns as shown in the image
+- the header should have a hamburger icon/button on the left that when clicked hides/shows the sidebar
+- The top right of the header should have a login button.
+- When login button clicked call this api https://randomuser.me/api/.
+On success hide the login button and show the username in it's place.
+- On page load call this api https://api.coindesk.com/v1/bpi/currentprice.json and show the current price of btc in the content section.
+Show USD, GBP and EUR prices.
+- The content area should also show a grid of 9 images, 3x3.
+You can get random images with this api https://picsum.photos This should be responsive and show 2x2 on smaller screens and then one column on mobile.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).